A Short Guide To Visiting Coba Ruins, Mexico

 Coba Ruins

 Being the large archaeological site that it is, Coba can be hard to navigate at first.
 The key is understanding just what the top sights are.
-To give you a helping hand, here’s what you should be on the look-out for!
+To give you a helping hand, here’s what you should be on the lookout for!

 Nohoch Mul Pyramid

-Standing at over 32 meters (138 feet), the impressive Nohoch Mul is the centerpiece of Coba Ruins.
-This breath-taking structure was built using techniques characteristic of the Maya people in the Peten region of Guatemala.
-Alongside the multicultural architecture, there are stories that tell the tale of Coba’s queen marrying a priest from Tikal, thus explaining why both its pyramid and Coba’s are similar in structure.
+Standing at over 32 meters (138 feet), the impressive Nohoch Mul is the centerpiece of Coba ruins Tulum.
+This breathtaking structure was built using techniques characteristic of the Maya people in the Peten region of Guatemala.

 Coba Mayan ruins